T-Z-N/Digital-Twin-With-Ros2-and-Omniverse/README.md

 # Digital Twin with ROS2 and Omniverse

 This repository contains code for creating a digital twin using ROS2 and Omniverse.
 The project controls three different LED lamps with an ultrasonic sensor, which is wired to a Raspberry Pi 4.

 ## Hardware Requirements

 - Raspberry Pi 4
-- RTX Graphics Card
+- RTX Graphics Card 2060 or higher
 - Breadboard
 - Micro SD Card(For Ubuntu 20.04)
 - Ultrasonic sensor HC-SR04